Margaret Minnicks has been an online writer for many years. She writes about various things, including celebrities and entertainment.

 Steve Harvey was born Broderick Stephen Harvey on January 17, 1957.
 He doesn't use his first name, but he has a son who does.
 He was named Broderick by his parents after actor Broderick Crawford of the series Highway Patrol that was popular on television when Steve was born.

 He has a lot of things going on at the same time.
-He hosts and is the executive producer of most of the following shows:
+He has hosted or is hosting several shows at the same time.
+He is also the executive producer of some of them.

 - The Steve Harvey Morning Show

 His books include the following: